georgidelchev/CSharp-Programming-Basics/README.md

 # SoftUni-Exam-Tasks!

 Hello!
 Here you can find some tasks from Software-University solved by me :) !

-Enjoy!

 Every solution is tested in OJS(Open Judge System) with result 100/100 !